zopefoundation/z3c.wizard/src/z3c/wizard/README.txt

 The goal of this package is to offer a form wizard.
 This implementation doesn't use a session.
-It just offers the wizard logic, the data which the wizard will changes or add is not a part of this implementation.
-If you liek to implement some add wizard logic you probably need to use a session anf collect the values in the different wizard steps and create and add an object in the wizard doComplete or doFinish or the step doComplete method.
+It just offers the wizard logic, the data which the wizard will changes or adds is not a part of this implementation.
+If you like to implement some add wizard logic you probably need to use a session anf collect the values in the different wizard steps and create and add an object in the wizard's ``doComplete`` or ``doFinish`` or the step's ``doComplete`` method.

-All steps are available by it's own url.
+All steps are available by their own url.
 This allows us to cache each step if needed.
 Each step url is only available if we are allowed to access a step.
 If a step is accessible depends on the conditions of each step.

-Since steps are adapters, we can register steps for already existing wizards or we can also ovreride existing steps by register a UnavailableStep step which always will return False for the ``available`` argument.
+Since steps are adapters, we can register steps for already existing wizards or we can also override existing steps by registering a UnavailableStep step which always will return ``False`` for the ``available`` argument.

 If the wizard is completed we get redirected to the confirmation page.
 If we access a completed wizard again, we will get redirected to the confirmation